These are some of the most frequently asked questions about Bitcoin and Bitcoin Center Korea, followed by our general responses.

 NOTE: Bitcoin is ever evolving technology, and thus the views related to its current trends are also ever evolving.
 For such reasons, the responses here should only be taken as general references.
 They should not be considered definitive answers or legal statements in any way.
 They should also not be quoted or used for any other purposes without permission.

-- As far as we know, the Bitcoin Center is Korea’s only cryptocurrency-exchange establishment.
+- As far as we know, Bitcoin Center Korea is the only offline cryptocurrency-exchange establishment in Korea.
 How did it come to be, and what exactly do you guys do?

 Contrary to popular belief, Bitcoin Center Korea is actually not an exchange but rather a community center and incubating space for software development.
 As a hub for Bitcoin enthusiast and travelers, we do allow P2P (peer to peer) exchange of Bitcoin to cash in Korean Won from time to time.
 We simply help educate our visitors how to use and trade Bitcoin, but the actual exchange happens amongst individual users.
 Since Bitcoin is a true peer to peer digital money, users can send/receive/exchange Bitcoins anywhere in the world without any third party trust as long as there is an internet connection.
 [Response Date: 2017-07-31]